SabaSahban/sabasahban.github.io/_pages/about.md

+---
+permalink: /
+title: "Saba Sahban's Personal Website"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 # About Me 👋

 Hi, I’m **Saba Sahban**, a passionate 22-year-old computer engineering student from Tehran, Iran.
 I’m currently in my final semester at **Amirkabir University of Technology (Tehran Polytechnic)** 🎓, and I’m excited about the next step in my journey—pursuing a master’s degree abroad 🌍.